 14. ChatGPT

 What It Does: ChatGPT is a general AI chatbot (developed by OpenAI) that many teachers have adopted as a multi-purpose tool.
 While not built exclusively for education, it can generate text on almost any topic, making it incredibly useful for creating teaching content.
-Educators use ChatGPT to draft lesson plans, brainstorm project ideas, create example essays or paragraphs, compose emails to parents, build rubrics, and even explain complex concepts in simpler terms.

 15. Canva